-The 40 houses and complexes range in style from modern to Gothic to classic revival.
+The 41 houses and complexes range in style from modern to Gothic to classic revival.
 Each housing option has a sense of community at its core.
-Depending on which house you are assigned, you may have between 10 to 100 housemates.
+Depending on which house you are assigned, you may have between 10 and 100 housemates.
 No matter what size your house is, you’ll live with people who have a range of experiences.
 In most houses, students from all four classes are represented.
-Entering students—including first-year, transfer and exchange students—are assigned to double rooms and in some cases, singles, as they are available.
+Entering students—first-year, transfer and exchange students—are assigned to double rooms and in some cases, singles, as they are available.
 Returning students generally live in doubles, suites or single rooms.

-We expect each Smith student to become familiar with the Student Handbook.
+Each Smith student should become familiar with the Student Handbook.
 This explains various housing and residence life expectations, policies and procedures.
 If you have questions or concerns about living in campus housing or getting involved at Smith, please contact our staff members.
-You are also invited to take advantage of the many leadership opportunities the college offers, inside the classroom and out.
+You are also invited to take advantage of the many leadership opportunities the college offers, in and outside the classroom.

 - Baldwin House